University of Maryland Campus Assessment Working Group (CAWG)

 Director, Research, Department of Resident Life

-The Retention and Completion sub-committee of CAWG focuses on factors that help students stay enrolled at UM and complete their degree.
-It looks at situations that lead to the withdrawal or continuation of students, as well as the retention of students who are academically at risk.
-It also focuses on the completion of the education experience for undergraduate and graduate students and explores the transition of our alumni into the working world.
+The Retention and Completion sub-committee of CAWG focused on factors that help students stay enrolled at UM and complete their degree.
+It looked at situations that lead to the withdrawal or continuation of students, as well as the retention of students who are academically at risk.
+It also focused on the completion of the education experience for undergraduate and graduate students and explored the transition of our alumni into the working world.

 How to Get Involved